oriath-net/pogo/README.md

 details.)

+     pogo cat Content.ggpk:Metadata/StatDescriptions/stat_descriptions.txt

+Output the contents of a single file in the GGPK to standard output.

+(Piping the output of this command to `iconv -f utf16 -t utf8` may be useful, as most text files in the container are encoded as UTF-16.)

     pogo data2json -f formats/demo.go Content.ggpk:Data/ActiveSkills.dat

 Dump a data file (directly from the GGPK!) to JSON.
 This currently only works for ActiveSkills (since it's the only format specified in `formats/demo.go`), but adding other formats to that or another file will make them supported as well.

+    pogo analyze Content.ggpk:Data/ActiveSkills.dat

+Analyze the contents of ActiveSkills.dat, providing information which may be useful in interpreting it.